Afghanistan–Iran relations: Contemporary era

 Afghanistan signed a treaty of friendship with Iran in 1921, when the country was ruled by King Amanullah Khan and Iran was still under the Qajar dynasty.
-In September 1961, ties between two countries were broken off and resumed in May 1963.
 According to the Daily Pioneer, because of the ongoing agreement between Iran and Afghanistan, their relationship has yet to be manipulated by any third party and will remain so in the future.

 In an attempt to diversify the Republic of Afghanistan’s ties with the outside world, President Daoud Khan built upon Shah Mohammed Reza Pahlavi’s increasing interest in Afghan affairs by seeking Iranian assistance to fund Afghanistan’s seven-year economic plan.
 Signs of Imperial Iran’s interest in Afghanistan was allegedly apparent since the 1973 Afghan coup d'état, which saw the overthrow of King Mohammad Zahir Shah and the monarchy, the republican Afghan regime raised concerns about the Soviet Union’s influence in Afghanistan, therefore Iran was encouraged by the United States to offset Soviet influence by expanding economic and political ties with Afghanistan.
+After the coup occurred, Mohammed Reza Pahlavi gave financial assistance to Prince Ahmad Shah Khan, who lived in exile in the U.S. state of Virginia.
 Iran offered a two-billion-dollar economic aid program over a ten-year period to Afghanistan.
 Simultaneously, Iran’s SAVAK participated in channeling covert aid to underground anti-Daoud Islamic groups to fight against Soviet influence in Afghanistan.
 Iran intended to block the expansion of Soviet power not only in Afghanistan, but the entire region.
 In the coming years, the Afghan government cracked down on pro-Soviet leftist groups such as the PDPA, and forged closer ties with Iran and other Islamic countries in the region.

-According to Deutsche Welle in 2018, an increase in Taliban activity in the border between Iran and Afghanistan suggests a possible cooperation between the Iranian forces and the Talibans.
-According to a Reuters report, In 2018, Afghan forces accused Iran of presenting the Taliban with arms and money, but Iran denied the accusations.